Fiat Ducato: 2002 facelift

 The second series was restyled in February 2002, with the addition of rear and side bump mouldings and revised front grille.
 The engine range was: 2.0 JTD, 2.3 JTD 16v and 2.8 JTD, 2.5 diesel was dropped.
 Model designations were changed to reflect maximum gross weight: Ducato 29 (2.9 tons), Ducato 30 (3.0 tons), Ducato 33 (3.3 tons) and Ducato Maxi 35 (3.5 tons).

-On 15 December 2005, the three millionth vehicle was produced, which resulted in the rate of production increasing to nine vehicles per day.
-This generation is also produced at the Fiat Auto Poland Tychy plant in complete knock down, at the Iveco plant in Sete Lagoas (Brazil), at the Karsan plant in Alkaçar, Turkey since 2000, and since 2006 in Elabuga, Russia (Fiat-Sollers).
+On 15 December 2005, the three-millionth vehicle was produced, which resulted in the rate of production increasing to nine vehicles per day.
+This generation was also produced at the Fiat Auto Poland Tychy plant in complete knock down, at the Iveco plant in Sete Lagoas (Brazil), at the Karsan plant in Alkaçar, Turkey, since 2000, and since 2006 in Elabuga, Russia (Fiat-Sollers).

-The Ducato, Jumper and Boxer have been produced in Brazil until December 2016.
+The Ducato, Jumper, and Boxer were also produced in Brazil until December 2016.